The Invisible Hand of Short Selling: Does Short Selling Discipline Earnings Management?

 Asian Finance Association (AsFA) 2013 Conference

-We hypothesize that short selling has a disciplining role vis-à-vis the managers forcing them to reduce earnings manipulation.
-Using firm-level short-selling data over the sample period of 2002 to 2009 across 33 countries, we document a significantly negative relationship between lending supply and activism in the short-selling market and earnings manipulation.
-Using an instrumental variable approach as well as focusing on exogenous events (cross-sectional and time series regulatory and market restrictions), we provide evidence of a causal link from short selling potential to lower earnings manipulation.
-Overall, our findings suggest that short selling provides an external governance mechanism to discipline managerial incentives.
+We hypothesize that short selling has a disciplining role vis-à-vis firm managers that forces them to reduce earnings management.
+Using firm-level short-selling data for 33 countries collected over a sample period from 2002 to 2009, we document a significantly negative relationship between the threat of short selling and earnings management.
+Tests based on instrumental variable and exogenous regulatory experiments offer evidence of a causal link between short selling and earnings management.
+Our findings suggest that short selling functions as an external governance mechanism to discipline managers.

 Keywords: short-selling, earning manipulation, international finance, governance